Our study courses will guide you through the ESG topics from A to Z

 ESG (Environmental, Social and Governance) is one of the biggest challenges in today's business world.
 Companies realise that their environmental and social impact is crucial to their long-term sustainability and competitiveness.

 Our expertise, know-how, and professional knowledge have enabled us to prepare comprehensive courses that will help you gain an overview of the latest changes and trends in ESG and sustainability.
-You can choose from a wide range of training sessions focused on non-financial reporting, carbon footprint measurement, or sustainable assets and projects.
+You can choose from a wide range of training sessions focused on non-financial reporting, carbon footprint measurement, or double materiality assessment.

 10 % discount